 The last two years of the program concentrate on developing managerial and analytical abilities of students.
 Courses in all the aspects of hotel, restaurant and tourism management are taken.
-In addition, students must complete 27 hours of electives allowing students to increase their marketability through obtaining a minor relevant to their career path.
+In addition, students must complete 18-19 hours of electives allowing students to increase their marketability through obtaining a minor relevant to their career path.

-Manager trainee, restaurant assistant manager, front office manager trainee, assistant convention coordinator, catering and sales assistant manager.
+Manager trainee, restaurant assistant manager, front office manager trainee, assistant convention coordinator, catering and sales assistant manager, marketing coordinator, event planner, lodging assistant manager.